Amir-hs2005/info-card/README.md

 # info-card
-this mini project related to my html and css course my first repository in github
+this mini project related to my html and css course/ my first repository in github